Welcome to Middle Temple Library’s exhibition, The Evolution of the Law Report.

 1066 and the Norman conquest saw not only the introduction of French words into the English language but also the encoding of English law in both French and Latin, following the legal stylings of the Normans.
 However, it was Latin that overall enjoyed a more prominent role as it was the language used by the royal court for plea rolls and writs.

 The problem Latin posed was that the language of pleadings and the common person was still in English, creating a disparity between the lawmakers and the people.
 Ultimately Latin would give way to the lingua franca, but not without leaving an indelible mark.
-Latin may no longer record the law, but Latin

 Law-French